 Facebook The Media Company If It Looks Like A Duck

-- Facebook’s combined portfolio of Messenger, WhatsApp and Instagram give it a XXX share of the global messaging app marketplace
+- Facebook’s combined of Messenger, WhatsApp and Instagram it a share of the messaging app marketplace

-- Facebook’s messaging app strategy is shifting audience time to platforms that Facebook is currently less able to monetize
+- Facebook’s messaging strategy is shifting audience time platforms that Facebook is currently able to monetize

-- At the end of XXX 2014, Facebook Messenger MAUs were just XXX of all Facebook users, but by the end of XXX 2016 the share had risen to XXX – virtual saturation
+- At the of 2014, Facebook Messenger MAUs just of all Facebook users, by the end of 2016 share had risen to – saturation

-- Facebook has two strategic imperatives: XXX get users more engaged on its core platform, and XXX build new revenue streams for them XXX of consumers watch videos on Facebook, representing XXX of Facebook’s weekly active users
+- Facebook has strategic imperatives: get users more on its core platform, and new revenue streams for them of consumers watch videos on Facebook, representing of Facebook’s weekly active users

-- Facebook has become a one trick pony – XXX of Facebook’s 2015 revenues were from advertising
+- Facebook has a one trick pony – Facebook’s 2015 revenues were from

-- To offset slowing ad revenue, Facebook needs to create a suite of new revenue streams, the sum of which will be transforming itself into a media company
+- To offset ad revenue, Facebook needs to a suite of new revenue the sum of which will transforming itself into a media

-- The XXX billion mobile and PC gaming industries are the standout addressable segments for Facebook
+- The billion and PC gaming industries are standout addressable segments for Facebook

-- Filters, live streaming, TV, video and music are all other areas in which Facebook could explore monetization
+- Filters, live TV, video and music are other areas in which Facebook explore monetization

-- Convincing Wall Street that its long-term strategy justifies a near-term struggle is almost as important for Facebook as executing the strategy itself
+- Convincing Wall that its long-term strategy justifies near-term struggle is almost as for Facebook as executing the itself

 Companies and services mentioned in this report: Alphabet, Amazon, Apple, Facebook, Instagram, Messenger, Musical.ly, Pandora, Spotify, WhatsApp, YouTube.